-In November 2017, Judge Hartig was presented a certificate of special senatorial recognition from Senator Gary Peters and the first Legacy Prevention Advocate Award by the Alliance of Coalitions for Healthy Communities.
+Judge Hartig has conducted multiple townhall forums aimed at educating the citizens of Clawson and Troy about the current opioid epidemic.
+In November 2017, in recognition of Judge Hartig's relentless pursuit in the battle against opiate addiction, she was presented a certificate of special senatorial recognition from Senator Gary Peters and honored with the first ever Legacy Prevention Advocate Award by the Alliance of Coalitions for Healthy Communities.

-Judge Hartig is a frequent volunteer at various Troy Public Schools, has donated her hair to Locks of Love, a charity providing free hair pieces to children with cancer, is an active member and the immediate past President of the Kiwanis Club of Troy, member of the Troy Community Coalition, Troy Community Foundation, and Board Member of the North Woodward Community Foundation.
-Judge Hartig was born in Clawson, Michigan and is a longtime resident of Troy, Michigan with her husband of over twenty years and two children.
+Judge Hartig is a frequent volunteer at various Troy Public Schools, has donated her hair to Locks of Love, a charity providing free hair pieces to children with cancer, is an active member and past president of the Kiwanis Club of Troy, member of the Troy Community Coalition, Troy Community Foundation, and Board Member of the Women Officials Network.
+Judge Hartig was born in Clawson, Michigan and is a longtime resident of Troy, Michigan with her husband of over 25 years and her 2 adult children.